mojtabaSefidi/SofiaExpertPlusPlus/ReplicationPackage/README.md

 The following sections describe the commands needed to run simulations for each research question.
 For each simulation, a sample is provided that illustrates how the simulation can be run using the tool.

 **Note:** To run the simulations for each of the following research questions, you need to change the config file of all five projects.
-We suggest creating an exclusive config file for each research question to avoid confusion.
+To avoid confusion, we suggest creating an exclusive config file for each research question.

-### Simulation RQ1, Baseline: On PRKRs, how well do existing recommenders perform??
+### Simulation RQ1, Baseline: On PRKRs, how well do existing recommenders perform?

-On PRKRs, To replicate the performance of recommenders at the replacement level, you should apply the following change to the config file of each project.
+On PRKRs, to replicate the performance of recommenders at the replacement level, you should apply the following change to each project's config file.

 ```
 "PullRequestReviewerSelectionStrategy" : "0:nothing-nothing,-:farreplacerandom-1",